SABA-SALEH/guess-the-word/README.md

   - Once all letters are guessed, confirm that all letters are disabled, and the "Next Word" button is enabled.
   - User wins if they guess all letters in the word, and a "You Win!" message is displayed.
   - If the user selects an incorrect letter, display an alert and reduce chances.
-  - When the user runs out of chances, display the word and a "You Lose!" message.
+  - When the user runs out of chances, display the word and a "You Lose!" message.The game will start again with the same category.
   - Move to the next word within the same category after successfully guessing the current one.
   - Display an inspiring message when finishing all words in the category.
   - Allow the user to change the category at any time.